June 4, 2021 | By: Melissa Dean and Dr. Patti Haebe, NMD

 When you first start using a fertility or period tracking app like Premom, chances are you will be asked about your cycles: How long is your cycle?
 How long does your typical period last?
 Are your cycles regular or irregular?

-But what exactly is a regular cycle?
+Why ovulation is important for a regular cycle?

 After the egg is released from the ovarian follicle, progesterone is secreted.
 Without fertilization, progesterone secretion ceases, and estrogen and the withdrawal of these hormones leads to menstruation.